tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 \[Quote scrolling up on screen]:

-> "I think another queer part of the narrative is that Carrie gets superpowers, and those superpowers are like a queer person understanding that they have a talent, or a queer person finally coming to terms with their gender identity or sexual preference and saying even if this is not the mainstream, it's okay.
+> <mark>"I think another queer part of the narrative is that Carrie gets superpowers, and those superpowers are like a queer person understanding that they have a talent, or a queer person finally coming to terms with their gender identity or sexual preference and saying even if this is not the mainstream, it's okay.
 Because that's literally what Carrie says.
 She says to her mom, 'there are other people out there like me.
 I am normal, I am okay, even if you don't think so.
 "I've talked to a lot of gay people... and they loved the revenge tale, loved that Carrie gets even.
-They loved that she goes after the people that did this to her it's an echo of what a queer person could write as a kind of corrective narrative."
+They loved that she goes after the people that did this to her it's an echo of what a queer person could write as a kind of corrective narrative."</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.randy_shulman at="¶ 9-10" %}>